juhoen/hybrid-crypto-js/README.md

 <a name="decryption"></a>

 Decrypting message with _Hybrid Crypto JS_ is as easy as encrypting.
-Decrypt function can decrypt any message which has been encrypted with keypair's public key.
+Decrypt function can decrypt any message which has been encrypted with key pair's public key.
 The decrypted message is a JSON object containing a message and an optional signature.

 ```js
 var encrypted = '{"v":"hybrid-crypto-js_0.1.0","iv":"CmtyaZTyzoAp1mTN...';